GregRos/doddle/README.md

 aseq([1, 2, 3]).map(async x => x + 1) // {2, 3, 4}
 ```

-These operators have the same names and functionality, with the bonus of accepting async variations.
+They're easy to navigate because the operators are named the same and have almost the same signatures.

 ## Non-concurrent